snorrena/prisma-nexus/README.md

 notes:
-the .env files must be created in the project root and include the postgres connection string to the database: "nexus" the database must exist and be owned by user 'postgres' to update prisma: pnpm install prisma@latest pnpm install @prisma/client@latest
+the .env files must be created in the project root and include the postgres connection string to the database: "nexus" the database must exist and be owned by user 'postgres'

+the database url var in the .env file.
+The database type is postgres.
+The database name is nexus.
+The database owner and password is postgres:1Mysterynorpg.
+The db path and port are localhost:5432
+DATABASE_URL="postgresql://postgres:1Mysterynorpg@localhost:5432/nexus"

+to update prisma:
+pnpm install prisma@latest
+pnpm install @prisma/client@latest